2012 outbreak of Salmonella: Origins of outbreak

 The 2012 outbreak did not have one start and end date due to the multivariate origination sites and stages of investigation.
 Each outbreak followed its own pattern of contamination, spread, infection, and containment throughout the course of 2012.
 Worldwide, there were 15 different foodborne and zoonotic origins of the Salmonella outbreaks.
-Eighteen of the over 2,300 strains of Salmonella were found in infected humans and contaminated products in Europe and the U.S. As with all diseases, there were certain places and serotypes that contributed more to the magnitude of the 2012 outbreak.
-As such, the origins listed below had the greatest frequency of occurrence and overall impact on society.
+Eighteen of the over 2,300 strains of Salmonella were found in infected humans and contaminated products in Europe and the U.S.

 Hedgehogs

 S. Typhimurium has traditionally been an uncommon serotype of Salmonella; however, beginning in January 2012 through the end of 2012, the number of cases steadily rose, with 18 human cases in the United States alone (spread among eight states).
 The infection caused one death and four hospitalizations.
 These infections stem from contact with pet hedgehogs or with the animals' surroundings.
 No one pet provider was linked to the infected hedgehogs.

 Feeder rodents

 One epidemic of Salmonella enterica I 4,5,12:i:- in the United States in February 2012 affected 46 people across 22 states.
 The outbreak seemed to be linked to the handling of live or frozen feeder mice and rats for reptile and amphibian pets.
 A similar outbreak occurred in the United States and United Kingdom in 2009 and 2010 from the same two breeders implicated in this 2012 occurrence.

 Also, more than a third of those infected were young children, highlighting their propensity for infection.